-LinkedIn (link): Policy Workers, Researchers, local governments, national governments
+LinkedIn (link): Policy Workers, Researchers, Local Governments, National Governments.

-X (link): Media, Policy Workers, Researchers,
+X (link): Media, Policy Workers, Researchers. (account being phased out following ongoing concerns of platform ownership / use, as also discussed in the latest review meeting)

-Instagram (link): Youth, policy workers and researchers (especially in connection with the New Europe Bauhaus movement) and mainly for physical events in the cities.
+Instagram (link): Youth, Policy Workers and Researchers (especially in connection with the New Europe Bauhaus movement) and mainly useful for communication of in-person events in the cities.